halfer53/TynamoDB/README.md

 **Master**: In this case, master should be able to return its local copy back to the client.

-**Slave**: Since slave hasn't yet received copy from master, slave will return `KeyNotFound` error back to the client.
+**Slave**: Since slave has not yet received copy from master, slave will return `KeyNotFound` error back to the client.